 - On the premises of a correctional facility

 - On the premises of a hospital or nursing home

 - In a permanent amusement park

 - On the premises of a church, synagogue, or other place of worship

 - At any meeting of a governmental entity

 - It is an offense to carry a handgun if the person is intoxicated

-- It is an offense to carry a concealed handgun in plain view
+- It is an offense to carry a handgun un-holstered and in plain view

 - Members of criminal street gangs are prohibited from carrying a concealed handgun